foo123/prism-grammar/api-reference.md

 parsedgrammar = PrismGrammar.parse( grammar );
 ```

-This is used internally by the PrismGrammar Class
+This is used internally by the `PrismGrammar` Class
-In order to parse a JSON grammar to a form suitable to be used by the syntax-highlight parser.
+In order to parse a `JSON grammar` to a form suitable to be used by the syntax-highlighter.
-However user can use this method to cache a parsedgrammar to be used later.
+However user can use this method to cache a `parsedgrammar` to be used later.
 Already parsed grammars are NOT re-parsed when passed through the parse method again